 First security product

-With Security Bridge Pilz can offer an application firewall that protects control systems.
+With Security Bridge, Pilz offers an application firewall that protects control systems.
 Because safety cannot be guaranteed without security.

 CECE - first certified qualification for CE marking

 In 2019 Pilz introduced the international CECE qualification - Certified Expert in CE Marking - in conjunction with TÜV NORD.
 CECE is taught around the world to the same level.
 Once delegates have qualified successfully, they can undertake CE marking on machinery themselves.

 First product for safety and security

 The operating mode selection and access permission system PITmode fusion combines safety and security functions in one system.
 As such it regulates access control, even if the safety functions are not deployed.